foxharp/vislock/README.md

-vislock will lock physical access to a linux computer by disabling all of its virtual terminals.
+vislock will lock physical access to a linux computer by disabling all of its virtual terminals.  (vislock is a direct extension of the now-archived physlock project.)

 vislock allows any active user of the local machine, as well as others mentioned on the command line (e.g., root) to unlock the